PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Acknowledgements

 \section{Acknowledgements}

 This work was funded in part by the DARPA MCS program through NIWC Pacific (N66001-19-2-4031), and the Allen Institute for AI.
-We also thank the Beaker Team at the Allen Institute for AI for helping with the compute infrastructure and OpenAI for providing access to the GPT-3 API.
+We thank the Beaker Team at the Allen Institute for AI for helping with the compute infrastructure, OpenAI for providing access to the GPT-3 API, and the anonymous reviewers for the helpful discussions.